jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 - Worked with Git and Gitlab CICD, as well as Github and Github Actions.
 - Used DJango Python Framework to create 3 different backend applications.
-- Created 2 different chatbots in Python, as well as a registration bot for public chat groups.
+- Created 2 different chat bots in Python, as well as a registration bot for public chat groups.
 - Worked with Ethereum based Crypto Currencies within Python and Node.js to read and process data from the blockchain.
 - Containerizing applications using Docker.
 - Indexing the Blockchain to a Postgres DataBase for other project use.